 State of Tennessee Licensing Requirements

 The practice of veterinary medicine is controlled by a central agency in each state.
 In Tennessee, the Tennessee Department of Health governs the practice of veterinary medicine and issuance of state veterinary licenses.
-The State of Tennessee relies on the NAVLE exam as part of the licensing exam process.
+The State of Tennessee relies on the NAVLE exam as part of the licensing exam process.Â

 The State of Tennessee Veterinary Application can be reviewed on the Tennessee Department of Health website.

-Senior Veterinary Students: will submit all available documentation as soon as possible.
-The only items the Board should expect to receive at a later date are as follows: transcripts (which will be sent directly from school registrar), and NAVLE test scores (which will be sent directly to the Board).
+Senior students must complete and notarized the license application and provide all available information prior to the stated deadline.
+The application fee required for the initial license application has been $135.00 for many years but is subject to change.
+Senior students will submit all available documentation as soon as possible during the final months of the senior year.
+The only items the Board should expect to receive at a later date are as follows: transcripts (which must be requested from UTK after the degree has been conferred), and NAVLE test scores (which will be sent directly to the Board if you applied to ICVA via the Tennessee board).
 The licensure application and licensure fee payment must be submitted to the Board’s administrative office in accordance with the National Board of Veterinary Medical Examiners (NBVME) deadline.
-Note: You will need to apply directly to the ICVA in order to take the NAVLE (application #1)
+Note: You will need to apply directly to the ICVA in order to take the NAVLE.

 For complete information about licensure to practice in Tennessee contact: